ibm-cloud-docs/CDN/api.md

 Saves a specific purge group as favorite.

 * **Parameters**:
-  * `uniqueId` - Unique ID of the mapping to which the purge group belongs.
+  * `uniqueId` - The unique ID of the mapping to which the purge group belongs.

 * **Return** - A collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_PurgeGroup`.